thannujyadav85/unified_campus_intelligence_dashboard_with_aiassist/README.md

 ---

-## 🔐 Role-Based Access Control (RBAC)
+## Role-Based Access Control (RBAC)

 The application supports two user profiles selectable at login:
-* **🎓 Student Profile (Read-Only):** Can query calendar deadlines, check cafeteria menus, search library books, and list events.
+* **Student Profile (Read-Only):** Can query calendar deadlines, check cafeteria menus, search library books, and list events.
 If a student attempts to request a write action (such as changing menus or posting events), the gateway blocks the request and returns a `Permission Denied` warning message.
-* **🛡️ Admin Profile (Read & Write):** Full administration privileges.
+* **Admin Profile (Read & Write):** Full administration privileges.
 Can execute database modifications, add events, and update cafeteria menus.

 ---

-## 📦 Python & Node.js Packages Used
+## Python & Node.js Packages Used

 ### Core Backend & Web API
 * **`fastapi` / `uvicorn`**: High-performance ASGI web framework and server for hosting the API Gateway.